connecting

 Private Boat Charters can also be arranged through a local agent- a wonderful way to float down the river into Laos.

-Pakbeng offers a range of accomodations from simply guesthouses- easy to find on arrival.
+Pakbeng offers a range of accomodations from simple guesthouses- easy to find on arrival-

 Pak Ou Buddha Caves:

 Cruising down from Pakbeng you pass the sacred Buddha caves at the mouth of the Ou River.
-Housing over 4000 Buddha images, this is sacred pilgrimage site for the Lao people.
+Housing over 4000 Buddha images, this is a sacred pilgrimage site for the Lao people.
 The lower cave known as Tham Ting is accessible by a few steps from the boat landing.
-Continue up about 200 steps to the upper cave which offers a great view of the rivers.
+Continue up about 200 steps to the upper cave, you can also enjoy a great view of the rivers.

 The public boats from Houixay will not stop at the caves.
-Private boat charter or with the Shompoo Boat.
+Private boat charter or the Shompoo Boat will.

 A visit to Pak Ou is also very comfortably done with a day boat trip from Luang Prabang.